-Cate holds a Masters of Musculoskeletal Physiotherapy and has recently enrolled in Diploma of Sports Medicine at the University of Melbourne.
+Cate holds a Masters of Musculoskeletal Physiotherapy and has recently enrolled in Masters of Sports Medicine at the University of Melbourne.
 Cate is an experienced Clinical Pilates instructor.

 In addition to her clinical roles, Cate has been involved in clinical research, contributing to the LEAP Study into lateral hip pain through The University of Melbourne.
 She has lectured to both undergraduate and postgraduate Physiotherapy students.